midia-gmbh/companion-module-zowietek-api/companion/HELP.md

-# Zowietek ZowieBox
+# Zowietek API

-This module can be used to communicate with a ZowieBox device, providing Companion actions and feedbacks for control of PTZ, streaming, audio, NDI, tally, and more.
+This module can be used to communicate with Zowietek devices, providing Companion actions and feedbacks for control of PTZ, streaming, audio, NDI, tally, and more.

 ---
 ### Actions